 - Access to productivity tools such as Resharper or Visual Assist X etc depending on the language.
 7 points

 - 100% covered health insurance with a good provider.
 5 points

 - The ability to work remote either full-time or part-time.
-4 points for full time.
-2 points for part time.
+1 points per day in a week.
+Full-time remote work automatically adds 22 points from culture section and 2 points for the well-stocked kitchen.

 - Recurring Bonus: 4 points

 - A well-stocked kitchen full of coffee, tea, and snacks.
 1 point for each for a total of 2 points

 - The ability to move horizontally or vertically throughout the company.
 3 points